- Click to Call +61 7 5423 1159

 The History of Skydive Ramblers

-In 1979, Dave purchased the land at Toogoolawah and built the drop zone from the ground up.
-In the same year, Ramblers became the first Parachuting organisation in the world to use modern sport parachute equipment for student use.
 In 1982, Ramblers was the first organisation in Queensland and second in Australia to adopt the Accelerated Freefall (AFF) method of student training.

 During the 80s Ramblers Drop Zone was the host of two international skydiving competitions, the South Pacific Championships and the World Cup of Canopy Relative Work.
-In the late 80s, the drop zone hosted three consecutive Australian National Skydiving Championships.

 In the early 90s, Ramblers was the first operation in Australia to use the Tandem Assist (TAF) method of training students.

-In 1994, the drop zone hosted the first Equinox Boogie, which is regarded as Australia’s premier international skydiving event.
+In 1994, the Drop Zone hosted the first Equinox Boogie, which is regarded as Australia’s premier international skydiving event.
 The Equinox Boogie continues to draw skydivers from across Australia and the world every second year.

 In 2000, the Australian National Skydiving Championships were again hosted at Toogoolawah and were held there for another two consecutive years.